 This post may contain affiliate links.
 Read my disclosure policy for more information.

 There are different factors to take into consideration when it comes to water your plants properly.
 The material of the pots, heating, air-conditioning, the size of the container, for example.

-The easy fix is to buy this soil moisture sensor here.
+The easy fix is to buy this soil moisture sensor.
+You can see its price on Amazon.
 The needle will show you 3 zones: red, green and blue: